Saturday, September 23rd-CLOSED

 FUN FACT!

 Did you know that Lubber Run Farmers Market is one of four Arlington farmers markets hosted by Field to Table?
 FTT is dedicated to building communities through the encouragement of healthful eating.
-In addition to offering a marketplace for local producers, FTT also gives back directly to the Arlington community through monetary donations to the Arlington Food Assistance Center (AFAC) and other local organizations that provide access to nutritious groceries and/or promote education about local agriculture and nutrition.
-Swing by for a pleasant start of your day!
+In addition to offering a marketplace or local producers, FTT also gives back directly to the Arlington community through monetary donations to the Arlington Food Assistance Center (AFAC) and other local organizations that provide access to nutritious groceries and/or promote education about local agriculture and nutrition.
+Swing by for a pleasant start of your

 JOIN US AS A VOLUNTEER!!